Baylor College of Medicine: Dual degree programs

 Baylor College of Medicine is one of only 51 medical institutions in the United States to offer a Medical Scientist Training Program.
 This federally sponsored and highly competitive program allows exceptionally well-qualified students to study for a combined MD and Ph.D. in a medical science to be earned in 7–9 total years.
 Typically, 8–12 students matriculate into this program per year and receive free tuition in addition to a stipend of $29,000 per academic year.

 Graduate School of Biomedical Sciences

-The Baylor College of Medicine Graduate School of Biomedical Sciences (GSBS) offers degrees in eight interdisciplinary fields: